cseanburns/systems-librarianship/src/3c-library-search.md

 Its development in the 1970s pre-dates the web, and its continued use illustrates the evolution of information retrieval systems since the 1970s.
 The protocol is maintained by the [*Library of Congress*][locz3950].

-The `yaz-client` is an SRU client, as well.
+The `yaz-client` is an SRU client as well.
 SRU (Search/Retrieve via URL) and SRW (Search/Retrieve Web service) are modern internet and web-based successors to Z39.50.
 These protocols offer modern flexibility and more simplicity in accessing and sharing bibliographic records than Z39.50.
 See OCLC's page on [SRW/U][srw_u_oclc] for more information and The Library of Congress's documentation page: [SRU/CQL][sru_loc].